 The Land of Lights was recently opened on Gubałówka Hill, and after 4 p.m., you can see the illuminations referring to the Tatra Mountain highlander tradition.

 I don’t ski.
 I know it is weird as this is a very popular sport in Poland.
 But I don’t.
 Nevertheless, visiting Kasprowy Wierch was one of the highlights of my time in Zakopane in winter.

 Kasprowy Wierch is Poland’s most famous ski resort, but it also offers the most incredible views of winter mountains.
 The cable ride is an adventure in itself, and once you arrive, you can take a dreamy walk around the slopes and soak up the views.

-It was recommended to me that rent crampons (just small ones) as it can get pretty slippery to walk around.
-I took the advice and was very glad I did.
 It is fun for all – families, skiers and amateurs of mountain views.
 Amazing photo opportunities as well.
 It is a truly magical thing to do in Zakopane in winter.

 There is a meteorological and astronomical observatory on the top of Kasprowy Wierch.
 From the top, you can admire the wonderful panorama of the Western Tatras with Czerwony Wierchy and Giewont, as well as the High Tatras.

 From Kasprowy Wierch, you can go down to Hala Gąsienicowa or Sucha Przełęcz, yet this is definitely a walk you would rather not do in winter unless you are an experienced hiker.